BenSturgeon/website/content/learning_how_to_learn.md

 Your neural connections or patterns get stronger with repeated exercise.
 To build strong neural connections you need to practice them each day over a longer period.
 You can't build a sturdy structure in a day.
 Sleep is actually the firming agent that helps to consolidate the memories from the day.
 ## Intro to memory

-analogy is a useful tool for learning as it makes things more memorable.
+Analogy is a useful tool for learning as it makes things more memorable.

 Long term memory can be compared to a storehouse where you can store an incredible amount of data but where that data is difficult or slow to access.
 Often we don't actually forget information, but simply lose the ability to access it.
 This is why shower thoughts can be so interesting, because for brief moments we get access to things normally beyond our reach.